The Murchison falls national park

 The other boat trips go down the river to the Nile delta.
 It is mostly preferred by birdwatchers.
 This boat trip is a great platform to see the rare swamp and water birds of the park.
 This is especially so for the Shoe-bill and Papyrus Gonolek.

 Murchison falls national park is one of the richest biodiversity area of Uganda.
-The 76 animal species in the park include Elephants, buffaloes, lions, giraffes, leopard, Hippos, water bucks, crocodiles, hartebeests, oribis, Uganda kobs.
+The 76 animal species in the park include Elephants, buffaloes, lions, giraffes, leopard, Hippos, water bucks, crocodiles, hartebeests, Uganda kobs.
+The tiny oribi antelopes that look like Dik-diks also live in the park.

 The primates include the chimpanzees, patas monkey, Black and white colobus and the Olive Baboon.